-In general, the site is underlain by a layer of fill material consisting of fine to coarse silty sand with trace crushed concrete, some medium to coarse gravel, and in a few borings, foundry sand, cinders, slag, and brick.
+In general, the site is underlain by a layer of fill material consisting of fine to coarse silty sand with trace crushed concrete, some medium to coarse gravel, foundry sand, cinders, slag, and brick.
 Low level impacts of metals, polycyclic aromatic hydrocarbons (PAHs), and volatile organic compounds (VOCs) are anticipated to be addressed by capping and/or limited soil excavation/off-site disposal prior to site redevelopment.
 Petroleum VOC impacts have been identified on the 700 Water Street parcel, including 1,2,4-trimethylbenzene, 1,3,5-trimethylbenzene, benzene, naphthalene, toluene, and xylenes at concentrations exceeding their respective Wisconsin Administrative Code (WAC) NR 720 Residual Contaminant Levels (RCLs) for the groundwater migration pathway.
-Other VOCs detected in soil include tetrachloroethene (PCE), 1,1,2-trichloroethane and trichloroethene (TCE), and these impacts are generally within the upper 1-4 feet below ground surface (bgs) but extend to depths up to 7-9 feet bgs.
+Other VOCs detected in soil include tetrachloroethene (PCE), and trichloroethene (TCE), and these impacts are generally within the upper 1-4 feet below ground surface (bgs) but extend to depths up to 7-9 feet bgs.
 A schematic showing the distribution of VOCs, including the petroleum-related compounds is provided as Figure 3.

 In addition, low levels of metals, PAHs, and VOCs have been detected in one or more groundwater samples collected from existing monitoring wells on the site.
-The most recent groundwater sampling events were conducted in November 2019 (MW-1 through MW-6) and July 2020 (MW-7).
+The most recent groundwater sampling events were conducted in June and September 2018.
 Based on these sampling results, vinyl chloride was detected in one monitoring well in exceedance of its WAC NR 140 groundwater Enforcement Standard (ES).
-Other low-level exceedances of the WAC NR 140 groundwater Preventive Action Limit (PAL) for arsenic, PCE, and TCE were observed.
-The exceedances of WAC NR 140 groundwater quality standards in November 2019 (MW-1 through MW-6) and July 2020 (MW-7) are presented on Figure 4.
+Other low-level exceedances of the WAC NR 140 groundwater Preventive Action Limit (PAL) for barium, lead, PCE, benzo(a)pyrene, benzo(b)fluoranthene, and chrysene were observed.
+The exceedances of WAC NR 140 groundwater quality standards in September 2018 are presented on Figure 4.